brimdata/zed/docs/zq/language.md

-The [yield operator](operators/yield.md#operator) emits one or more output values for each input value based on arbitrary [expressions](#expressions), providing a convenient means to derive arbitrary output values as a function of each input value, much like the map concept in the map-reduce framework.
+The [yield operator](operators/yield.md#operator) emits one or more output values for each input value based on arbitrary [expressions](#expressions), providing a convenient means to derive arbitrary output values as a function of each input value, much like the map concept in the MapReduce framework.

 The [fork operator](operators/fork.md#operator) copies its input to parallel legs of a query.
 The output of these parallel paths can be combined